Student Orations Competition

 One of the oldest and most cherished traditions of the Morning Exercises of Commencement is the Orations Competition in which three students chosen by a panel of judges deliver from memory an address to an assemblage of approximately 32,000, including members of the governing boards, honorary degree recipients, faculty, parents, alumni and graduates.

 To be chosen as one of the three orators is considered to be among the highest honors a student can achieve.
 In the distant past, these orations were delivered in defense of one’s thesis but, over time, topics have broadened and may now address current issues and events and/or personal experiences at Harvard or in the wider world.

-To learn more about the competition, key dates, and what factors judges may consider as part of the selection process, interested students may attend an Orators' Workshop on Wednesday, March 1st at 3:30 PM - Harvard Hall, Room 201.
-If you were not able to attend this workshop, please see below.
+To learn more about the competition, key dates, and what factors judges may consider as part of the selection process, interested students may attend an Orators' Workshop on Wednesday, March 7.
+If you are not able to attend this workshop, please see below.
 Video of some past Commencement addresses also appears on YouTube under: “Harvard Morning Exercises/Commencement student address” (note: not to be confused with the many speakers who appear the day before as part of Class Day).

 Those selected receive a cash prize of $1,500.
 Extensive support, including speech coaching and multiple opportunities to rehearse, are offered as part of the preparation for participation in this historic Harvard event.